 How can a lawyer help me?

 Did you know that Virginia has some of the strictest traffic laws in the country?
 Were you aware that some traffic violations in Virginia are a Class 1 or Class 2 Misdemeanors and as such are considered criminal offenses with possible jail time?
 If you’ve been cited for speeding, reckless or aggressive driving, or maybe even hit & run, you need an experienced traffic violation lawyer Fairfax VA on your side!
 Don’t hesitate.
+Waiting to explore your legal options can cost you.
 Call May Law LLP now at (703) 312-0410 to schedule your free consultation with a traffic violation lawyer Fairfax VA!
 Our knowledgeable traffic violation lawyer Fairfax VA can help you prepare the best strategy to handle your case and achieve the best possible outcome, given your circumstances.

 Traffic violations in Virginia include speeding, reckless driving, aggressive driving, hit & run, and DWI/DUI.
 Our traffic violation lawyer Fairfax VA have successfully handled hundreds of traffic and criminal cases in Virginia courts since 1995.
 Our traffic violation lawyer Fairfax VA will defend your rights with passion, expertise, and skill.

 A traffic violation lawyer Fairfax VA knows that in Virginia, basic speeding law prohibits driving at a speed greater than is reasonable under the circumstances and traffic conditions existing at the time, regardless of any posted speed limit.
 This means that safe speed is determined by certain conditions (such as weather and/or time of day) and not necessarily the speed limit itself.
 While it may be safe to drive 55 mph on a dry road in the middle of the summer, it could be very dangerous to drive at the same speed on a dark snowy winter night.